 Some people believe that adding two tablespoons of Epsom salt (per gallon) to the tank can help, but only if you keep the guppy in the water for half an hour or so.
 This method requires the use of a separate container.
 Don’t add Epsom salt to your community tank.

 Because dropsy is so challenging to treat, you should instead focus on preventing it.
-You can do that by keeping the stress to the minimum.
+You can do that by keeping the stress to a minimum.
 Achieving that can be done by providing your guppies with the ideal water conditions.

 Stress doesn’t sound like such a severe issue.
 But even the smallest of elements can have a drastic impact on fish if it goes unchecked.
 Anxiety, on its own, won’t turn your fish white.
 But it will compromise their immunity, leaving them vulnerable to diseases.